anagarciabautista/DatosMasivos/Practica_tareas/Readme.md

   Enciso Maldonado Aileen Yurely #15210329</H3>

  <H5 aling="center">
- Usaremos este Spark DataFrame para ejecutar groupBy () en columnas de "departamento" y calcular agregados como mínimo, máximo,          promedio, salario total para cada grupo usando las funciones de agregado min (), max () y sum () respectivamente. y finalmente, también veremos cómo agrupar y agregar en múltiples columnas</H5>
+ We will use this Spark DataFrame to execute groupBy () in "department" columns and calculate aggregates as a minimum, maximum, average, total salary for each group using the aggregate functions min (), max () and sum () respectively. and finally, we will also see how to group and add in multiple columns </H5>

     import spark.implicits._
     val simpleData = Seq(("CristianR","Sales","NY",90000,34,10000),